CD Chingale

 The Clube dos Desportos de Chingale is a Mozambican football club based in Tete.
 They play in the top division in Mozambican football, Moçambola.
 Their home stadium is Estádio do Chingale.

-The club was originally founded as Futebol Clube de Tete in the 1950s, and was re-named Sporting Clube do Tete in 1964.
-In 1981, the club was re-named Clube dos Desportos de Chingale.
+The club was originally founded as Futebol Clube de Tete in the 1950s, and was renamed Sporting Clube do Tete in 1964.
+In 1981, the club was renamed Clube dos Desportos de Chingale.